ressurectit/ng-grid/readme.md

 * Grid supports column selection
 * Grid supports dynamic paging change if paging *Component* extends `PagingAbstractComponent`
 * Various types of paging components
-  * `BasicPagingComponet` - Displays pages and items per page, requires total count of items
+  * `BasicPagingComponet` - Displays pages and items per page, requires total count of items, allows selection of number of items
-  * `LoadMorePagingComponent` - Displayes only one page and allows to load another page on click, requires total count that contains one more item than currently displayed if there is more items to display
+  * `LoadMorePagingComponent` - Displays only one page and allows to load another page on click, requires total count that contains one more item than currently displayed if there is more items to display
+  * `PreviousNextPagingComponent` - Displays only buttons next and previous page, does not need total count of items, allows selection of number of items
 * BasicPaging is set to `OnPush` change detection
 * LoadMorePaging is set to `OnPush` change detection
+* PreviousNextPagingComponent is set to `OnPush` change detection

 ## Installation